 While the Company's direct impact on the community and environment is limited, its indirect ESG impact occurs through the businesses in which it invests.
 The Board gives effect to this through the Manager's Responsible Investment approach which is set out on pages 19 to 22.
-The Board is very supportive of the Manager's approach, which focuses on engagement with the investee companies on ESG issues and how these link with the United Nations Sustainable Development Goals ('SDGs').
 Information on the annual evaluation of the Manager, to ensure its continued appointment remains in the best interests of shareholders, is set out on page 43.